 Some people think that a no spend month means you spend no money at all.
 While I would LOVE it if I could spend absolutely no money through the course of a month, and just tuck it all our income into savings, the reality is that I still have bills that need paid, and savings I still need to keep up with.
 So at the very least I’m doing some form of spending.

 Some people who are further along in their financial journey, who no longer impulse spend, often see a no spend month as an opportunity to shop from their pantries and freezers to make their meals.
-It doesn’t mean that they don’t spend money on groceries at all throughout the month, just are reducing the amount they would have spent by first shopping from what’s on hand.
+This doesn’t mean that they don’t spend money on groceries at all throughout the month, just that they are reducing the amount spent by first shopping from what’s on hand.

 What Are Your No Spend Month Goals?

 As I said earlier, a no spend month usually comes with the end result of reducing spending.
 Whether you’ve gotten into the habit of buying that coffee on your way to work, takeout for lunch, or a few extra items that weren’t on your list at the grocery store, a no spend month can help you reduce your expenses.
 But you have to know what your spending habits are in the first place.

 For me, at this current stage of my life, I’m staying at home.
 I don’t go out for coffee every morning, and I eat leftovers for lunch at home.
 For me, my extra spending habits usually happen when I’m out for groceries, or the occasional additional item in my cart during purchasing necessary items on Amazon.
 I’m not perfect… I’m totally human and totally guilty of impulse purchases.